 The Organization has a defined contribution pension plan covering substantially all full-time employees.
-Contributions are made at 3% of covered compensation and the total expense for 2021 and 2020 was \$14,932 and \$14,607, respectively.
+Contributions are made at 3% of covered compensation and the total expense for the years ended December 31, 2022 and 2021 was \$19,149 and \$14,932, respectively.